LNER Class A4 4488 Union of South Africa: Preservation

 In light of the expiry of its boiler certificate, Union of South Africa arrived at Pete Waterman's LNWR Workshops at Crewe in 2010 to undergo an extensive overhaul.
 It returned to steam in mid-2012, hauling its first tours for West Coast Railways on 22 and 23 July.

 On 9 September 2015, 60009 hauled a train carrying Queen Elizabeth II along with Prince Philip, Duke of Edinburgh and Scottish First Minister Nicola Sturgeon to officially re-open the Borders Railway between Edinburgh Waverley and Tweedbank.
 The locomotive subsequently operated railtours on the line throughout September.
 In 2017 John Cameron announced that 60009 would be withdrawn when its boiler ticket expires and placed in the Farming and Railway Visitor Centre in Fife.
 In March 2019 a 12-month extension to the boiler certificate was granted.
 On 7 March 2020 it hauled its last main line charter – from Ealing Broadway to York via the Midland Main Line – and was then stored at the National Railway Museum.
 In October 2020 it was hauled from York to the East Lancashire Railway (ELR), where it entered service in April 2021.
 It was due to remain operational on the ELR until its boiler certificate expire in April 2022.
-However, after a cracked boiler tube was discovered, it last steamed on 4 September 2021.
+However, a cracked boiler tube was discovered in early October 2021 and it was retired with immediate effect.
+Its last public trains were on 3 September 2021, when the second loco in steam was fellow Gresley Pacific, A3 class No 60103 'Flying Scotsman'.
 In May 2022, Union of South Africa was placed on static display at the Bury Transport Museum in Bury, Greater Manchester.

+As of April 2023, the locomotive has returned to Fife for static display at John Cameron's Farming and Railway Visitor Centre to be opened at his Balbuthie Farm.
+It will be displayed with his other locomotive, former LNER K4 class 61994 "The Great Marquess".